 10. Frame Principle

 Substituting muscular strength with skeletal structure from every position in the fight.
 Rener and Ryron Gracie are great admirers of this particular principle.
-Instead of focusing on your muscles to do the work, use your entire body to achieve mechanically superiority, whether you’re looking to create space, or take it away.
+Instead of focusing on your muscles to do the work, use your entire body to achieve mechanical superiority, whether you’re looking to create space, or take it away.

 11. Kuzushi Principle